List of special economic zones: Iran

-Lao PDR
+Laos

-The Government of the Lao People's Democratic Republic (Lao PDR) has promoted the development of Special Economic Zones (SEZs) since 2003 as a strategic tool to drive economic growth, attract foreign direct investment (FDI), and support the country's modernization efforts.
+The Government Laos (Lao PDR) has promoted the development of Special Economic Zones (SEZs) since 2003, as a strategic tool to drive economic growth, attract foreign direct investment (FDI), and support the country's modernization efforts.
 As of 2025, there are 12 approved SEZs in the country.

 While SEZs have contributed to infrastructure development and job creation, several projects have sparked controversy due to concerns over land rights, environmental impacts, and the socio-economic consequences for local communities, as well as allegations of illegal activities that may be occurring within some zones.